 A rhythm of daily prayer is fundamental to the life of a parish and every Christian minister.
-Both Training Incumbent and Curate should be committed to this.
-For example, in the case of those with a wholly parish focus, this will likely mean saying Morning and Evening Prayer together most days of the week.
+Incumbent and curate should be committed to this, for example, in the case of those with a wholly parish focus, saying Morning and Evening Prayer together most days of the week.